Dante Gabriel Rossetti

-Gabriel Charles Dante Rossetti (12 May 1828 – 9 April 1882), generally known as Dante Gabriel Rossetti (/rəˈzɛti/ rə-ZET-ee; /it/), was an English poet, illustrator, painter, translator, and member of the Rossetti family.
+Gabriel Charles Dante Rossetti (12 May 1828 – 9 April 1882), generally known as Dante Gabriel Rossetti (/rəˈzɛti/ rə-ZET-ee; /it/), was an English poet, illustrator, painter and translator.
 He founded the Pre-Raphaelite Brotherhood in 1848 with William Holman Hunt and John Everett Millais.
-Rossetti inspired many contemporary artists and writers, such as Algernon Charles Swinburne, William Morris, and Edward Burne-Jones in particular.
-His work also influenced the European Symbolists and was a major precursor of the Aesthetic movement.
+Rossetti inspired many contemporary artists and writers, such as Algernon Charles Swinburne, William Morris, and Edward Burne-Jones.
+His later work also influenced the European Symbolists and was a major precursor of the Aesthetic movement.

-Rossetti's art was characterised by its sensuality and its medieval revivalism.
+Rossetti's art was characterised by its sensuality and its mediaeval revivalism.
 His early poetry was influenced by John Keats and William Blake.
-His later poetry was characterised by the complex interlinking of thought and feeling, especially in his sonnet sequence The House of Life.
-Poetry and image are closely entwined in Rossetti's work.
 He frequently wrote sonnets to accompany his pictures, spanning from The Girlhood of Mary Virgin (1849) and Astarte Syriaca (1877), while also creating art to illustrate poems such as Goblin Market by his sister Christina Rossetti.

+From about 1860 Rossetti's painting style changed to a dense, rich, style drawing from later Italian Renaissance painting, very often showing a single female figure using one of his small group of regular models, typically with a luxuriant background of vegetation.
+He also produced many drawings, prints, and book illustations.

-Rossetti's personal life was closely linked to his work, especially his relationships with his models and muses Elizabeth Siddal (whom he married), Fanny Cornforth, and Jane Morris.
+Rossetti's personal life was closely linked to his work, especially his relationships with his models and muses, including Elizabeth Siddal (whom he married), Fanny Cornforth, and Jane Morris.